 An LLC is a type of business structure (also called a business entity) that provides the personal asset protection of a corporation with the ease of operation of a sole proprietorship.

-Unlike a sole proprietorship or partnership, where the small business owner can be held personally liable if the business faces legal trouble, the LLC is a separate legal entity that protects the business owner’s personal assets.
+Unlike a New Mexico sole proprietorship or partnership, where the small business owner can be held personally liable if the business faces legal trouble, the LLC is a separate legal entity that protects the business owner’s personal assets.
 So, if the LLC is sued, the owner’s personal assets are usually protected.

 Besides liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.